dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 Testing a Machine Learning model with validation data returns 100% correct answers.

 - [x] The model is working extremely well, indicating the hyperparameters are set correctly.
+> **Incorrect:** This is not correct because the 100% accuracy is an indicator of an overfit model.
+It may mean your validation data has gotten mixed in with your training data.

 - [ ] The model is overfit.
 There is a problem.
 - [ ] The model is underfit.
 There is a problem.
 - [ ] The model is perfectly fit.
 You do not need to continue training.